oopsmonk/documentation/node-software/0.1/iri/how-to-guides/configure-iri.md

 ### MWM

 The [minimum weight magnitude](root://getting-started/0.1/network/minimum-weight-magnitude.md) (MWM) is important because nodes use this setting to determine whether transactions are valid.
-To be valid, transactions must contain a [proof of work](root://getting-started/0.1/transactions/proof-of-work.md) that used at least the MWM in the node's configuration.
+To be valid, transactions must contain a [proof of work](root://getting-started/0.1/transactions/proof-of-work.md) that used at least the MWM in the IOTA node's configuration.

 ### NEIGHBORS